Your guide to choosing a lift pass this season

 11 day window to ski or ride |

-Who: This pass works well for those who want to ski or ride multiple days at once mountain.
+Who: This pass works well for those who want to ski or ride multiple days at both mountains.
 It works best for those who know when they want to ski or ride.
 Such as families and tourists on holiday, or locals wanting to make the most of the school holidays.

 Level: First timers to advanced.